ryanfahimi/CS221/README.md

 - File I/O and bitwise operations
 - Processes, threads, and basic interprocess communication

-This repository includes C labs, assignments, exams, and projects.
+This repository includes labs, assignments, exams, and projects.